Travis Research Institute

 Faculty and Principal investigator

-Sean is a second year PhD student in Fuller's Clinical Psychology program.
+Sean is a fourth year PhD student in Fuller's Clinical Psychology program.
 He completed his bachelor’s in psychology at Point Loma Nazarene University.
 He also has experience as an educator and tutor, working with middle school and high school students in San Diego, California.
 As a Thrive Scholars Fellow at the Thrive Center for Human Development, his research interests are examining how aspects of religiosity and spiritual experience relate to youth and adolescent development.
 Sean has a particular interest in understanding religious experience and how this can help youth and adolescents develop and thrive.

 Dr. Susan Mangan